aarch64-laptops/debian-cdimage/README.md

   the package manager` step should be skipped by selecting `Go Back` instead of `Continue`.

-* The step `Install the GRUB boot loader` takes a couple of minutes to complete.
+* The step `Install the GRUB boot loader` takes quite a while to complete.
 Be patient.

 ## AArch64 quirks